 Direct, bright light offers more than 2000 lumens or 1000-foot candles of intensity and direct exposure between the source and the plant’s leaves.
 This can apply to light coming directly through a window from the sun or from an artificial source like a dedicated plant bulb.

 Many plants can handle indirect light or even prefer it to direct sunlight despite needing bright light levels.
 This is true for Crotons, which can be sunburned or sunscalded by too much direct exposure.

 Mixed or Filtered Light

 When light levels drop below 2000 lumens but remain above 500 to 750 lumens, the light is considered mixed or filtered.
-In most cases, this also necessitates an indirect light supply, although weaker plant lights won’t need any particular filtration.
+This also necessitates an indirect light supply in most cases, although weaker plant lights won’t need any particular filtration.
 Some dark-leaved Croton varieties that don’t have colorful sections may thrive in the higher end of mixed light.

 Typical Light Conditions Croton Plants Receive in Their Native Habitats

 Croton plants are highly variable between related species, but they’re all native to tropical areas of India and Malaysia.
 While many tropical plants live in the understory of the jungle, where they receive little direct light, this isn’t true for Croton.